estenssoros/wordle/README.md

       --exclude string          letters to exclude
       --has string              letters in word
   -h, --help                    help for find
-      --not-order stringArray   letters we hae but not ordered --order string            order of the word (_ is blank)
+      --not-order stringArray   letters in the word but in wrong order (? is unknown) --order string            order of the word (? is unknown)

 ```